The Low-down on Medicare in Australia

 • X-rays

-Keep in mind that not all imaging and scanning providers will bulk bill, so check with your provider to see if you will need to pay any out of pocket costs.18As above.
+Keep in mind that not all imaging and scanning providers will bulk bill, so check with your provider to see if you will need to pay any out of pocket costs.

 MRI and PET scans must also fulfil a certain criterion before you can receive a Medicare rebate.
-This includes things like being listed on the MBS, being referred by a health practitioner and an accredited provider and being conducted on eligible equipment.19As above.
+This includes things like being listed on the MBS, being referred by a specific health practitioner, be provided by an accredited provider and being conducted on eligible equipment.

 Pathology tests

-Your doctor might advise you to get some tests done in order to screen for any medical issues or diseases.
+Your doctor might advise you to get some tests done in order to screen for, diagnose, or monitor any medical issues or diseases.
 This includes things like blood, urine or tissue tests.

-Some pathology clinics do bulk bill, but some don’t.20Australian Government Department of Health and Aged Care – What Medicare covers, What is covered, Tests, imaging and scans, Pathology tests.
-Generally, Medicare will cover you for pathology tests and screenings.21As above.
-It’s also worth noting that if your GP requests more than 3 tests on the same day, Medicare will only cover the 3 most expensive tests.22As above.
+Some pathology clinics do bulk bill, but some don’t.
+Generally, Medicare will cover you for pathology tests and screenings.
+It’s also worth noting that if your GP requests more than 3 tests on the same day, Medicare will only cover the 3 most expensive tests.

 Eye tests